qwertie/loyc.net/lemp/help-wanted.md

 The best example of an existing printer is `LesNodePrinter` (`EcsNodePrinter` is much too complex to base your printer on, and if I were to write it again, there would be some simplifications).
 Of course, now that `matchCode` exists, your printer can take advantage of it to deconstruct Loyc trees... or you could extend the existing validation code in `EcsValidators` to do deconstruction, too (e.g. extracting the class name and base classes from a class/struct/enum or other so-called "space declaration").
 Note: I suspect that a good printer should use a data structure called a "rope" string so it can make smart decisions about line breaks and spacing, but I have not tried that approach before.

-Task: write Javascript or C++ printer
+Task: write JavaScript or C++ printer
 -------------------------------------

-Write a class that prints Loyc trees as C++, Javascript or Swift code, so that in the future LLLPG and LeMP can produce code in those languages.
+Write a class that prints Loyc trees as C++, JavaScript or Swift code, so that in the future LLLPG and LeMP can produce code in those languages.
 Since no one has defined a mapping between Loyc trees and these languages before, the first step is to plan out how each Javascript or C++ or Swift construct will be represented as a Loyc tree.

 Sometimes you can just use the same mapping as Enhanced C#, and sometimes you'll have to extend it or modify it.
 For example, a C# class has a Loyc tree like this: